 The first thing is not to panic about the tax matters after a death.
 While it should not be ignored, there are plenty of other aspects which should be tackled first and sooner, like informing banks and pension providers including the DWP for the state pension and pension credit, or other state benefits so that accounts and pensions can be stopped or transferred to the surviving partner.
-You, the personal representative, should then get started on the tax aspects so that you can obtain probate, or Confirmation in Scotland, distribute the estate and deal with the tax implications for the surviving partner.
+You, the personal representative, should then get started on the tax aspects so that you can obtain Grant of Probate, or Certificate of Confirmation in Scotland (when necessary), distribute the estate and deal with the tax implications for the surviving partner.
 If you want a timescale, we suggest within a couple of months after the death.